-- $70 non-refundable application processing fee.
-The fee must be submitted electronically through LSAC.
+- $70 non-refundable application processing fee (submit electronically with the application)

-- Letter of good standing from current law school (must be received directly from your law school)
+- Final semester letter of good standing from current law school (must be received directly from your law school)

 - Permission to visit letter - visitor applicants only; letter from dean or registrar must indicate that credits earned at Duke University School of Law will be accepted at home institution (must be received directly from your law school)

-- Official transcripts reflecting ALL law school courses taken
+- Official law school transcript submitted through LSAC reflecting ALL law school courses taken

 How to Apply